AndersonJader0/Commands_and_projects-Git_GitHub/README.md

 # COURSE GIT/GITHUB

-All commands and projects made in the extension course.
+* All commands made of the extension course.

-GitHub
+> To create a local repository.

+`git init`

+> To choose a directory

+`cd "Directory's name"`